dnigh/ScoobyRom/README.md

 Originally designed for *Subaru* Diesel (Euro 4 & 5) ROMs, some *Subaru* petrol models, as well as ROMs from other manufacturers like *Mazda*, *Mitsubishi*, *Nissan* etc. have been tested working (where *Denso* supplied control units).
 In general, different car models are equipped with different ECUs (hardware and/or firmware), therefore success varies.

+Main features

-Currently it can find and visualise 2D (x-y) and 3D (x-y-z) tables ("maps").
+*	Find and visualise 2D (x-y) and 3D (x-y-z) tables ("maps").
+*	Allows adding metadata (category, title, axes names, units, description text) as ROMs (= compiled software + calibration data such as tables) do not contain such annotations.
-Also it displays and verifies checksums.
+*	Display and verify checksums.

 ROM memory model is supposed to be **32 bit, big endian**, others are unlikely to work.